RiFi2k/format-html-in-php/README.md

 ### HTML Settings

 Here is the list of native vscode settings I pass to JS Beautify which control how your HTML will be formatted.
+You can change any of these to configure how the HTML will be formatted.

 ```json
 "editor.insertSpaces": true,